Best practices for Amazon EC2 - Amazon Elastic Compute Cloud

 Resource management

 • Use instance metadata and custom resource tags to track and identify your AWS resources.
-For more information, see Instance metadata and user data and Tag your Amazon EC2 resources.
+For more information, see Use instance metadata to manage your EC2 instance and Tag your Amazon EC2 resources.

 • View your current limits for Amazon EC2.
 Plan to request any limit increases in advance of the time that you'll need them.
 For more information, see Amazon EC2 service quotas.